pqvst/hello/_posts/2021-08-24-my-macbook-pro.md

 - 5 top-case replacements
 - 2 complete laptop replacements

-The total repair cost (excluding complete laptop replacements), which has thankfully all been covered by AppleCare Protection Plan, totals to roughly 4,000 USD.
+The total repair costs (excluding complete laptop replacements), which has thankfully all been covered by AppleCare Protection Plan, are roughly 4,000 USD.
 More than the initial cost of the laptop itself.
 Factoring in the cost of the complete replacements, it would be closer to 10,000 USD!

 Apple support has been phenomenal though.
 As someone who travels a lot, being able to pop into any Apple Store anywhere in the world has been a huge benefit.
 Generally all my repairs have been very fast as well, usually completed within 1-2 days - so for the most part it hasn't disrupted my work too much.
 Still, it's been a lot of hassle.